 About 80% avoid sexual activities 3

 One-third have been forced to miss work 2

 Heavy menstrual bleeding can disrupt the lives of women in other ways as well, and can even lead to:

 Reduced confidence or self-esteem

 If you can identify with any of these symptoms your doctor can help you to choose the right treatment option for you.
 Talking with your doctor will bring you one step closer to gaining relief from heavy periods and regaining control of your life.
-Remember hysterectomy is not necessarily the answer – it is only recommended if less invasive options, such as endometrial ablation, are inappropriate or unsuitable.
-1
+Remember hysterectomy is not necessarily the answer – it is only recommended if less invasive options are inappropriate or unsuitable.1

 * Based on regular sanitary pad or tampon changes as per the manufacturer's recommendations.